Destroyer5s/destroyer5s.github.io/content/post/aku_no_hana_review/index.md

 ---
-title: The flower of evil.
+title: The flowers of evil.
 description: Review on the Manga of Aku No Hana(The Flowers of Evil)
 slug: aku-no-hana-review
 date: 2025-06-04 00:00:00+0000